 Getting prepared for DCP 161

-DCP 161 is only a few months away - arriving in April 2018.
+DCP 161 is on its way - arriving in April 2018.
 What can you do now in preparation?

 What is DCP 161?

-DCP stands for Distribution Change Proposal with DCP 161 reintroducing higher charges for excess capacity.
+DCP stands for Distribution Connection and Use of System Agreement (DCUSA) Change Proposal with DCP 161 reintroducing higher charges for excess capacity.

 Previously, any capacity above your contracted amount has been charged at the same rate as your available capacity.
 From April 2018, if you exceed your contracted capacity you will incur a higher charge for the excess each month you went over.